 Hmmmm where to start?
 EDUCATION.
 SAFETY.
 PERSONAL DEFENSE.
 RESPONSIBILITY.

-In case you are wondering how I became acquainted with firearms and why I feel it’s important to be a resource in this area, here’s some context.
+In case you are wondering how I became acquainted with firearms and why I feel it’s important to be a resource in this area of expertise, here’s some context.
 I am from a city where gun violence was the norm in my community.
 I’ve witnessed a multitude of friends lose their lives to gun violence, and am a survivor of Intimate Partner Violence.
 I have been at the receiving end of gun violence, where my abuser used them against me many of times.
 Firearms have always been used to control, intimidate, and keep me in fear – until the day I addressed those fears associated with firearms, and became a permitted gun owner myself.
 Initially when I began publicly advocating against Intimate Partner Violence, I was fearful and felt I needed to protect myself from further abuse, but my fear evolved into something else.

 I came to learn that there was more to owning a firearm than just shooting and the trauma that can be associated with it.
 I realized owning a firearm was a massive responsibility (that’s often ignored); extreme accountability and knowledge is required.
 Shortly after getting my Concealed Carry Handgun Permit (CCH), I decided to become a CCH Instructor.
 I obtained other certifications in firearms training (pistol and rifle instruction) and added gun safety to SYS’s training curriculum as well.
 My personal history and instruction in firearms inspired me to educate individuals about guns and safety.